ThreeFrogs511/memochamp/README.md

 Memochamp
 https://threefrogs511.github.io/memochamp/
+A simple memory challenge built with JavaScript

+🎮 Game Concept

-Memochamp is a browser-based game made with JavaScript.
-The goal is simple but challenging: memorize as many blue squares as possible within a limited time.
+Memochamp is a browser-based game where your goal is to memorize as many blue squares as possible within a limited time.
+It’s quick, fun, and tests your memory skills under pressure.

-How to Play
+🕹️ How to Play

-When the game starts, blue squares will appear on the screen.
+When the game starts, a grid of squares appears.

-Your task is to remember their positions.
+Some of them briefly turn blue — remember their positions.

-After a short display, you must click (or otherwise identify) the squares that were blue.
+Once they disappear, select the correct squares.

-You aim to correctly identify as many blue squares as possible before the timer runs out.
+Score points for each correct answer before the timer runs out.

-Features
+✨ Features

-Adjustable timer: you can pick how many seconds you want to play.
+Time-limited rounds to increase challenge.

-Score tracking: the game records how well you did during each session.
+Score tracking for each play session.

-Technical Details

-Built using vanilla JavaScript, HTML, and CSS.

-Runs directly in the browser; no server side required.

-Uses basic DOM manipulation and event handling.

-Status
+Lightweight and runs directly in your browser.

+🛠️ Built With

+JavaScript for game logic and interactivity
+HTML and CSS for layout and design
+No external frameworks — just vanilla code

-Work in progress.
-Some features planned or under development:
+🚧 Work in Progress

-Improved visual feedback for correct / incorrect picks.

-More complex levels or difficulty scaling.

-Better responsiveness for different screen sizes.

-Persistent high score storage (e.g. local storage or backend).

-Purpose

-This project is intended as both a practice in front-end development and a fun, simple memory-challenge game.
-Feedback, suggestions, or contributions are welcome.

-Usage

-Clone or download the repository, then open index.html in your browser.
-No build steps or dependencies required.
+This project is still evolving.
+Planned improvements include:
+Visual feedback for correct and wrong answers Difficulty scaling with more complex grids
+Responsive design for mobile screens
+High score saving (database)

+📂 Getting Started
+Play instantly, no installation required

-License
+📜 License

-(Add license information here, if applicable)
+(Add license information here if needed)